vogelrh/AirSense/README.md

 ## Compiling for a Target System
-If your development system which you downloaded this code to is not going to be your target deployment system, rather than dealing with a complex cross-compiler environment, I take a simplistic approach.
+If your development system which you downloaded this code to is not going to be your target deployment system and you don't have a cross compiler, I have provided a simple solution.

 There is a script in this project `prepack.sh` which will bundle all of the required files for the target system into a tar.gz file which can then be sent to the target system, expanded and then compiled on the target system.
 Of course, for this to work you will need two things:
   * A GCC compiler on the target system